Linking microscale processes and macroscale fluxes using soil properties in a process-rich simulation.

 In this study, scientists captured the underlying physical controls and microbial physiology in a computer simulation and generated a range of different respiration-moisture curves across different soil types.
 This demonstrated the distribution of these different moisture responses across soils and how those differences can be explained by specific soil properties.
-The findings will help us develop better models for soil biogeochemistry.
+The findings will aid development of better models for soil biogeochemistry

-This research was supported by the National Key R&D Program of China and DOE’s Office of Science, Biological and Environmental Research (BER) Division through the Terrestrial Ecosystem Science (TES) program.
+This research was supported by the National Key R&D Program of China and the Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research (BER) within the U.S. Department of Energy (DOE) Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Mar 23, 2021

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]

 Microbes Use Ancient Metabolism to Cycle Phosphorus

 Microbial cycling of phosphorus through reduction-oxidation reactions is older and more widespre [more...]